 Coming later this year are the R8 and R9, both of which debuted at CES 2017.
 They offer bigger field of views than before – 40 degrees for the R8 and 50 degrees for the R9.
 There's also positional tracking, which is a big deal.
 Thanks to the Snapdragon 835 processor inside, each also offers higher res images – dual 1080p displays on each of the new specs.

-The R8 glasses are the sleeker and lighter of the two and more aimed at regular people with a pair of 1080p cameras that are said to be able to capture 3D video.
+The R8 glasses are the sleeker and lighter of the two, and more aimed at regular people, with a pair of 1080p cameras that are said to be able to capture 3D video.
 ODG has managed to get these way down in price too, though they're still not cheap.
-The R8s will ship to developers sometime in 2017 while the R9s have a targeted shipping window of 2Q17.
+The R8s will ship to developers sometime in 2017 while the R9s have a targeted shipping window of Q2 2017.

-Building off the success of Vuzix's M100 smart glasses are the M300s, which are made for enterprise and come with a comfortable but rugged design.
+Building off the success of Vuzix's M100 smart glasses are the M300s, which are made for enterprise and come with a comfortable yet rugged design.

 With an Intel Atom processor powering performance, the M300s run on Android with 2GB RAM, 16GB of internal storage and Wi-Fi connectivity among the more notable specs.
-There's also a 13-megapixel camera to take pics, head tracking support and dual cancelling microphones.
+There's also a 13-megapixel camera, head tracking support and dual cancelling microphones.

 Epson Moverio BT-300

-The BT-300 smartglasses ditch the clunky look of their predecessor returning with a sleeker, more polished pair of AR smartglasses.
-The BT-300 is lighter than its predecessor and not quite as geeky-looking either.
+The BT-300 smartglasses ditch the clunky look of their predecessor, returning with a sleeker, more polished pair of AR smartglasses.
+The BT-300 is lighter than the previous model and not quite as geeky-looking either.